rwd2/pbFilter/README.md

 # pbCommentFilter
-Greasemonkey Script for filtering article comments by specific users on pinkbike.com
+Greasemonkey script for filtering article comments by specific users on pinkbike.com